Field-angle-resolved landscape of non-Fermi-liquid behavior in the quasi-kagome Kondo Lattice CeRhSn: Results

 However, when the in-plane field exceeds approximately 3~T, the high-entropy state is destroyed abruptly.
-Figures~\textbf{3a} and \textbf{3b} show the field variations of $C/T$ and the entropy change $\Delta S_H=S(H)-S(0)$ at 0.1 K, respectively.
+Figures~\ref{Field}(a) and \ref{Field}(b) show the field variations of $C/T$ and the entropy change $\Delta S_H=S(H)-S(0)$ at 0.1 K, respectively.
 The latter is evaluated by using the relation $(\partial S/\partial H)_{T,\phi_H}=-C/T(\partial T/\partial H)_{S,\phi_H}$, i.e., the conventional field-sweep magnetocaloric effect.
-In $H \parallel a$, the entropy is gradually released at low fields below roughly 1~T and decreases remarkably at $\mu_0H_{\rm m}\sim 3$~T (Fig.~\textbf{3b}).
-Around $H_{\rm m}$, $C(H)/T$ shows an anomalous peak (Fig.~\textbf{3a}), similar to the one observed in the previous report.\cite{Tokiwa2015SA} The entropy plateau in 1--2~T suggests the formation of novel ground states under the in-plane magnetic field.
+In $H \parallel a$, the entropy is gradually released at low fields below roughly 1~T and decreases remarkably at $\mu_0H_{\rm m}\sim 3$~T [Fig.~\ref{Field}(b)].
+Around $H_{\rm m}$, $C(H)/T$ shows an anomalous peak [Fig.~\ref{Field}(a)], similar to the one observed in the previous report (Fig. 3B in Ref. \ref{Tokiwa2015SA}).
+An entropy plateau arises under an exact in-plane magnetic field ($\phi_H=0^\circ$) in the range $1\ {\rm T} \lesssim \mu_0H \lesssim 2$~T.